Recap: Doctor Who S29 E9 "The Family of Blood"

 - What Happened to the Mouse?: The entire episode falls into this trope.
 Although a descendant of Joan Redfern has written a book about John Smith and his Journal of Impossible Things in "The End of Time", the Family's attack on the village, from the disappearances to an aerial bombardment, seem to have been completely missed by English history.
 Series 5 offers the suggestion that the cracks in the universe may have been responsible for these events and others like them (such as "The Next Doctor" and "Journey's End"), being erased from history or forgotten by the public at large.

-- Who Wants to Live Forever?: The Family certainly don't by the end.
+- Who Wants to Live Forever?: The Doctor makes sure the Family doesn't enjoy their new immortality.

 - World War One: Looming just over the horizon.
 The episode does a Time Skip at the end to show Latimer and Hutchinson on a muddy battlefield and narrowly surviving.
 Then another time skip to show an elderly Latimer at a war memorial, being visited by the Doctor and Martha, many years later.